nuta/ftl/docs/concepts/ipc.md

 > The capacity of the channel is the maximum length of data clients may request.
 Like Linux's pipe has [a size limit](https://man7.org/linux/man-pages/man7/pipe.7.html#:~:text=to%20a%20pipe.-,Pipe%20capacity,-A%20pipe%20has), you should always be aware of the capacity.
 >
 > Interestingly, the channel capacity can be used as a rate limiting mechanism.
 For example, connection channel created for each TCP connection can be used as a TCP buffer, and listen channel can be used as TCP backlog.

+## Signal

+Signal is a way to notify a process that an event has occurred.
+It's a simple and lightweight way to notify a process

+As of this writing, signal is not used in userland.

+> [!TIP]
+>
+> **Fun Fact:** Signal implementation is also used as the internal mechanism of `Interrupt` object.